 Use our independent agent matching system to find the best insurance plan in your area.
 You tell us what you’re looking for, and our technology will recommend the best agents for you.
 Any information you provide will be sent to only the agents you pick.
 We do not sell to third parties.

 According to the National Fire Protection Association:

-National estimates for the major causes of fires in residential buildings for 2011, the most recent year data are available, are:
+National estimates for the major causes of fires in residential buildings for recent years, the most recent year data are available, are:

 To adequately protect your vehicle from fire damage, it is a good idea to obtain comprehensive coverage on your car insurance.
 This coverage will help pay for any fire damage your car or truck sustains, should a fire start in your garage or the vehicle malfunctions and starts on fire.

 What Coverage Options Do I Have in Maryland?

 Most Maryland insurance providers will give you an option between insuring your personal property at actual cash value or replacement cost.
 The difference between the two can mean the difference between a slow and painful recovery and a swift one.

 - Actual cash value: This type of reimbursement option takes depreciation into account.
 For example, under this policy, if your 10-year-old stove is destroyed by a cooking fire, your insurance company would reimburse you the cost it takes to purchase a 10-year-old stove.